-If someone wants access to information held by an institution, he or she makes a request under the Act.
+If someone wants access to information held by an institution, they make a request under the Act.
 A request may be for information of a named affected person, or it may be general in nature but encompass specific information about an affected person (e.g., a request for all information about witnesses to motor vehicle accident).